MF Global customers to seek subpoenas for Corzine, others

 Some customers have sued Corzine for civil charges, including breaching fiduciary duty.

-The coalition is also seeking to subpoena MF Global General Counsel Laurie Ferber and former Treasurer Edith O‘Brien, as well as Christine Serwinski, former finance chief at MF’s North American brokerage.
+Koutoulas said he will also seek to subpoena MF Global General Counsel Laurie Ferber and former Treasurer Edith O‘Brien, as well as Christine Serwinski, former finance chief at MF’s North American brokerage.

 An attorney for O‘Brien declined to comment.
 Lawyers for the other parties did not respond to requests for comment.

-James Koutoulas, a fund manager who leads the coalition, on Monday told Reuters that Corzine should be forced to face questions from customers under oath.
+Koutoulas, a fund manager who leads the grassroots coalition, on Monday told Reuters that Corzine should be forced to face “the customers he stole from” under oath.

 A spokesman for Corzine declined to comment.

-Judge Martin Glenn, who is overseeing MF Global’s liquidation, in February denied a similar subpoena request from another former MF Global customer, saying it would impede ongoing investigations by authorities.
+Judge Martin Glenn, who oversees MF Global’s liquidation in U.S. Bankruptcy Court in Manhattan, in February denied a similar subpoena request from another former MF Global customer, saying it would impede ongoing investigations by authorities.

 Many officials, including Giddens, the Department of Justice and the FBI, have been investigating the case and have spoken to MF Global executives.

-Giddens’ role -- to return as much money as possible to former customers -- raises questions as to whether granting the coalition subpoena power could be redundant.
+Giddens’ role -- to return as much money as possible to former customers -- raises questions as to whether subpoena power for the coalition could be redundant.

 Giddens has already returned to customers about 80 percent of the money in their accounts, which were frozen when the company went bankrupt.
 He has said he will try to recover much of the roughly $1.6 billion gap in those accounts through litigation or settlements with MF Global affiliates, regulators and counterparties.